 The Earlobe Reduction Procedure will take out excess skin and tissue via a small incision that will then blend into the natural creases of the ear.
 The skin will be taken out and the area sutured, leaving a faint scar in the back of the earlobe.

 Earlobe Repair Surgery procedure is generally used to repair gauged or torn earlobes.
 The procedure is performed under a local anesthesia, taking about 30 minutes.
 An incision is made and the tear is repaired.
 There will be minimal scarring; however, you will need to heal for approximately eight weeks before your ear can be re-pierced.

 With either earlobe reduction or earlobe repair surgery procedures, you may be placed in a head dressing for compression.
 You will also receive instructions for care and suture removal.
 In addition, you will be prescribed an antibiotic and a mild pain reliever.
 You should be able to return to your normal schedule within a few hours.

-Contact us today for more information about earlobe repair surgery in Michigan!
+Contact us today for more information about earlobe repair surgery in Michigan and other procedures.

 - What kind of anesthesia is used during earlobe reduction?

 - A local anesthetic is used during the procedure.

 - How can I prepare for earlobe reduction?

 - You may be directed to wear a compression head dressing.
 You will also receive instructions for care and suture removal, along with a prescription for an antibiotic and a mild pain reliever.